Resident workers - Method of travel to work - Wholesale Trade

-The resident workers in the Gunnedah Shire have a higher proportion of people using public transport to get to work than Public Administration and Safety.
+Within the Gunnedah Shire, there is a higher proportion of resident Wholesale Trade workers using public transport to get to work than the Public Administration and Safety workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport the Gunnedah Shire's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including: